 – Maxim Davis, 2018 Participant

-Innovation Fellows gave me the chance to grow both as a professional, and as a person.
-I had the opportunity to work together with like-minded individuals in a project to find an innovative solution to a problem of our choice.
+Innovation Fellows gave me the chance to grow both as a professional and as a person.
+I had the opportunity to work together with like-minded individuals on a project to find an innovative solution to a problem of our choice.
 As a Music major, I had the luxury to work with people from other disciplines, including Engineering and Business.
-Thanks to the program we were able to travel to California to present our project to a panel of highly renowned entrepreneurs at Intel.
-Innovation Fellows taught me about leadership, co-operation, creativity, and the value of networking.
+Thanks to the program, we traveled to California to present our project to a panel of highly renowned entrepreneurs at Intel.
+Innovation Fellows taught me about leadership, cooperation, creativity, and the value of networking.
 This was an invaluable experience for me, and I highly encourage students from any major with an entrepreneurial spirit to try it.– Manuel Robles, 2018 Participant